-Fuchs Endothelial Corneal Dystrophy, Corneal Swelling is a common corneal problem; it is especially problematical after complicated cataract surgery.
-It is a frequent cause of corneal tranplantation.
+Corneal Swelling is a common corneal problem; it is especially problematical after complicated cataract surgery.
+It is a frequent cause of corneal transplantation.

 How is Fuch’s Cornea Dystrophy detected?